praetoriandigital/cub-docs/api/applications.md

 The Plan is connected to all active Applications.

 ### ServiceSubscription
-The ServiceSubscription is connected to the Application **if related Customer (User or Organization) is connected** to this Application.
+The ServiceSubscription is connected to the Application **if the related Customer (User or Organization) is connected** to this Application.

 ### Order
-The Order is connected to the Application **if related Customer (User or Organization) is connected** to this Application.
+The Order is connected to the Application **if the related Customer (User or Organization) is connected** to this Application.

 ### OrderItem
-The OrderItem is connected to the Application **if related Order is connected** to this Application.
+The OrderItem is connected to the Application **if the related Order is connected** to this Application.

 ### SKU
-The SKU is connected to the Application **if related Product is connected** to this Application.
+The SKU is connected to the Application **if the related Product is connected** to this Application.

 ### SitePlan
-The SitePlan is connected to the Application **if related Plan is connected** to this Application.
+The SitePlan is connected to the Application **if the related Plan is connected** to this Application.

 ### Charge
-The Charge is connected to the Application **if related Customer (User or Organization) is connected** to this Application.
+The Charge is connected to the Application **if the related Customer (User or Organization) is connected** to this Application.

 ### Subscription (to MailingList)
-The Subscription is connected to the Application **if related User is connected** to this Application.
+The Subscription is connected to the Application **if the related User is connected** to this Application.

 ### MailingList
-The MailingList is connected to the Application **if one fo the related Sites is connected** to this Application.
+The MailingList is connected to the Application **if one of the related Sites is connected** to this Application.